E2 VISA INSTRUCTIONS FOR SOUTH AFRICANS

 - Must be from an accredited university

-- Your degree must be a notorized photocopy that has the consular seal on it:
+- Your degree must be a verified copy that has the Apostille on it:

-- After your degree copy is notarized, you will send or take the notarized copy to the Department of International Relations and Cooperation in South Africa.
+- After your degree copy is verified, you will send or take it to the Department of International Relations and Cooperation (DIRCO) in South Africa to get the Apostille

 - Your record check cannot be more than six months old when you are proceeding to step 2.